Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 store the result of this calculation back into the database.

-Many relational DBMSs also have built-in analytical functions or often now embed the R engine, providing significant in-database statistical and analytical capabilities and alleviating the need for external processing.
+Many relational DBMSs also have built-in analytical functions or often now support different programming languages, providing significant in-database statistical and analytical capabilities and alleviating the need for external processing.